k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: revert monster behavior removing items they want to charge from a carried container
 - Fix: clear monster weapon pointer when curing stoning via spell
+- Fix: prevent crash when dropping items from monsters at invalid coordinates